WebStorm FAQ

 Where can I get an overview of the features available in WebStorm?

-For an overview of the features WebStorm offers, check out our Features page or watch this video.
+For an overview of the features WebStorm offers, check out our Features page.
 See this section to learn about the technologies supported by WebStorm.

 What do WebStorm and other JetBrains IDEs have in common, and how do they differ?